 The agency was created in 1969, but through the years, very few employees have remained with the agency until retirement.
 Three employees retired in the early 1970s soon after the agency became independent from the Banking Department.
-Based on available information since 1996, eighteen additional employees have retired from the agency.
+Based on available information since 1996, nineteen additional employees have retired from the agency.
 Four employees retired between 1996-2002, one medically; two employees retired at the end of FY 2003, prompted by the retirement incentive package authorized by the 78th Legislature; and two employees retired in fiscal year 2013.
-Additionally, since the beginning of FY2015 the pace of retirements within the Department has increased rapidly with ten employees having retired.
-Two retired in FY2016, one in FY2017, one in FY2018, one more in FY2019, three in FY2020 and two in FY2021.
-Furthermore, as of the beginning of FY2022, two employees are currently eligible for retirement, two more employees are eligible within the next 2 years, four more within 5 years and an additional three employees are eligible within 8 years.
-With approximately 15 percent of existing staff being eligible to retire within 2 years, approximately 31 percent within 5 years, and 42 percent eligible within 8 years, proper succession planning is critical to ensure the identification and development of potential successors for key positions.
-The ability to staff the office positions over the next 5 years could be a critical challenge, with six of the eleven (55%) office staff members eligible for retirement during that time.
-Of those six; one is currently eligible to retire; two are eligible within 2 years; and the remaining three are eligible within 4 years.
+Additionally, since the beginning of FY2015 the pace of retirements within the Department has increased rapidly with eleven employees having retired.
+Two retired in FY2016, one in FY2017, one in FY2018, one more in FY2019, three in FY2020, two in FY2021, and one in FY2023.

+As of the beginning of FY2024, seven employees (6 office and 1 field) are currently eligible for retirement, three more office employees are eligible within one year, one more office employee within two years, and an additional three field examiners are eligible within five years.
+In total, approximately one-third percent of all budgeted Department positions, including over 70 percent of all office staff, are eligible to retire within two years.
+Furthermore, 40 percent of all Department staff (office and field) are eligible within five years.
+Thus, immediate succession planning is critical to ensure the identification, hiring and development of successors for key positions.
+The inability to staff office positions over the next several years, could create critical deficiencies with Department operations and its ability to provide effective oversight of the Texas Chartered system.
+To summarize the urgent need of succession planning for the fourteen budgeted office positions, six (43 percent) of the office employees are currently eligible to retire, four (29 percent) more are eligible within two years and one position has not been filled.
+In addition, of the fourteen allocated office positions, two of the individuals are headquartered remotely in Dallas.
+The four positions (one vacant) filled by employees who are not eligible for retirement within the next two years, are non-management positions.
+All office management positions with the Department are currently eligible, for retirement within two years.